bioip/bioip.github.io/about.md

 As we wrapped up the official duration of a recent NSF grant we needed a place to index and/or store the various outcomes of the project.
 As it was an "Innovation" based grant, some products were truly open ended, it felt like they should none-the-less get referenced somewhere.

 This is an experimental use of a [commonly used blog generator too](https://jekyllrb.com/) to index the products of an NSF grant, in this case _ABI-1356515: "Collaborative Research: ABI Innovation: Rapid prototyping of semantic enhancements to biodiversity informatics platforms"_.

 # How does it work?

 Each post is links to a product, outcome, or observation dervied in whole or in part from the grant.

+_You can download this repository/archive, perhaps to re-archive the content, using [git](https://git-scm.com/), it's found on almost every computer by default.
+From a terminal just enter the command `git clone https://github.com/bioip/bioip.github.io.git`._

 # Why this format?